snowplow/snowplowanalytics.com/_posts/2018-08-01-r109-lambaesis-real-time-pipeline-maintenance/index.md

 We are pleased to announce the release of [Snowplow 109 Lambaesis][snowplow-release], named after [the archeological site in north-eastern Algeria][lambaesis].
-This release focuses on upgrading the AWS real-time pipeline components, although it also updates EmrEtlRunner for batch pipeline customers.
+This release focuses on upgrading the AWS real-time pipeline components, although it also updates EmrEtlRunner and Spark Enrich for batch pipeline users.

 This release is one of the most community-driven releases in the history of Snowplow Analytics.
 As such, we would like to give a huge shout-out to each of the contributors who made it possible: